 Place everything in a blender or food processor.
 Blend until smooth and creamy.
 Place in a serving bowl.
 Done.

-Why spend $10 for a plate of pasta with Alfredo sauce at that restaurant down the street when you can make it yourself for about 50-cents per serving at home?
-This is the recipe you want to do it.
+Why spend $10 for a plate of pasta with Alfredo sauce at that restaurant down the street when you can make it yourself for about 75-cents per serving at home?
+This is the recipe you want to do that.

 - 1/2 cup butter